- slide 1 of 7

 - slide 4 of 7

-The advent of radio technology made it more difficult for a powerful vessel like the Graf Spee to conduct its mission undetected, and after leaving a trail of sunken merchant vessels in her wake, Admiral Graff Spee was brought to bear by three British cruisers in The Battle of the River Plate.
+The Battle of the River Plate, 1939: Admiral Graf Spee at Bay The advent of radio technology made it more difficult for a powerful vessel like the Graf Spee to conduct its mission undetected, and after leaving a trail of sunken merchant vessels in her wake, Admiral Graff Spee was brought to bear by three British cruisers in The Battle of the River Plate.
 1939 was a bad year for the enemies of Germany, as Poland had fallen in less than a month and U-boat attacks already threatened Britain's vital shipping lanes.
 The Battle of the River Plate resulted in a badly needed victory for the Royal Navy, which had already lost the battleship Royal Oak in a daring U-boat raid on the British naval base at Scapa Flow and the aircraft carrier Courageous to a U-boat in the Atlantic.
 Though Admiral Graf Spee badly damaged a British heavy cruiser in the engagement, she herself received significant damage to her superstructure and was scuttled by her captain, Hans Langsdorf, outside the port of Montevideo in order to spare his crew from being killed in a hopeless battle against what he believed to be a much-reinforced squadron waiting in ambush.

 - slide 5 of 7